 In March 2017, the FASB issued ASU 2017-07, a guidance on presentation of net periodic pension cost and net periodic postretirement benefit cost.
 The new standard requires that an employer disaggregate the service costs components of net benefit cost.
 The employer is required to report the service cost component in the same line item or items as other compensation costs arising from services rendered by the pertinent employees during the period.
 The other components of net benefit cost are required to be presented in the income statement separately from the service cost component, such as in other income and expense.
 The guidance is effective for fiscal years beginning after December 15, 2017.
-The adoption of this guidance is not expected to have a material impact on our consolidated financial statements.
+The adoption of this guidance on April 1, 2018 did not have a material impact on our consolidated financial statements.
 The Company's current presentation of service cost components is consistent with the requirements of the new standard.
-Upon adoption of the new standard, we expect to present the other components within other (income) expense.
+We will present the other components of net periodic pension cost within other (income) expense beginning April 1, 2018.